SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/04-Series-of-Conditions.md

 [video src="https://videos.softuni.org/hls/javascript-basics/02.Conditions/EN/02-conditional-statements-js-24-25-Sequence-of-if-else-conditions-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-Sometimes we need to do a sequence of conditions before we decide what actions our program will execute.
+Sometimes we need to do a sequence of conditions before we can decide what actions our program will execute.

 In such cases, we can apply the construction `if-else if ... -else` **in series**.

-For this purpose, we use the following format:
+For this purpose, we have to use the following format:
 ```js
 if (condition) {
   // condition body;